fb3rasp/docker-n8n-caddy-neo4j/README.md

 This project is based on the original [n8n-docker-caddy](https://github.com/n8n-io/n8n-docker-caddy) setup by n8n with significant modifications and additions including:

 - **Neo4j integration** with APOC plugins for graph database workflows
-- **Enhanced security** with isolated networks, secret management, and container hardening
+- **Enhanced security** with isolated networks, environment variable management, and container hardening
 - **Local development configuration** with `.local.dev` domains and internal CA
 - **Production-ready architecture** with resource limits and security constraints
-- **Automated setup scripts** for easy deployment and configuration
 - **Comprehensive documentation** with troubleshooting guides

 ## License